gchq/stroom-docs/content/en/docs/user-guide/content/documentation.md

 Text

 > This is another quote.
-> And it has multiple lines...
+> It has multiple lines...
 >
 > ...and gaps and bullets
 > * Item 1